 Factory method that creates a new homogenization function of the type RuleOfMixturesExcludedPhase.

 Upper Wiener bounds: the geometrical interpretation are continuous layers of each phase parallel with the direction of diffusion.
 Excluded phases are not considered in the diffusion calculations.

-class +tc_toolbox.+diffusion.GeometricGrid(no_of_points, geometrical_factor)
+class tc_toolbox.diffusion.AbstractElementProfile